 The student will also have the opportunity to discuss the impact of the disability on his or her academic performance, as well as discuss what accommodation have or have not been effective in the past.

-Information regarding a student’s disability provided to the Disabilities Services Office (DSO) is considered confidential and cannot be released to individuals or agencies outside the college without a student’s signed consent.
+Information regarding a student’s disability provided to the Office of Accessibility Services is considered confidential and cannot be released to individuals or agencies outside the college without a student’s signed consent.
 Disability records are covered under the Family Educational Rights and Privacy Act (FERPA).
 Under FERPA, information regarding a student’s disability can be legally subpoenaed.
 It can also be released to Florida Gateway College administration if there is a threat to self or others or if there is a legitimate educational need to know.

-Disability documentation is maintained by the DSO in locked files and secure electronic storage, separate from the student’s other academic records.
+Disability documentation is maintained by the Office of Accessibility Services in locked files and secure electronic storage, separate from the student’s other academic records.